The Economics of Ecosystems and Biodiversity: Green economy initiative

 The UNEP's green economy initiative is a project designed to communicate that the greening of economies is not a burden on growth but rather a new engine for growth, employment, and the reduction of persistent global poverty.
 The green economy report, published in February 2011, used economic analysis and modelling approaches to provide an in-depth assessment of identified economic sectors where "greening" might lead to prosperity and job creation (i.e. traditional economic growth).
 This promotes sectors regarded as necessary for a green economy such as: agriculture, buildings, cities, fishery, forests, industry, renewable energy, transport, tourism, waste management, and water as well as the enabling conditions in finance, domestic and international policy architecture.

 Criticism

 The approach to valuing ecosystems encapsulated by the TEEB project has been criticized and is open to the same problems as affect all mainstream economic value theories.
 More specifically the argument is that prices need to be corrected for market failure and simple adjustments can be made to correct the price system so resources will be allocated efficiently.
 The basis for this recalculation is human preferences for nature, ecosystems, bugs and plants.
 One critique concerns the irrelevance of human preferences for determining what is ecologically essential for the maintenance of life support systems.
 Human preferences may be a good guide to choosing ice cream flavors but not the mix of species or gases in the atmosphere necessary to sustain life.

-Beyond criticism of the actual calculations being used in these TEEB studies and associated work there is the institutional implications.
-Pavan Sukdev argues for a financial and banking sector response which will 'capture values'.
-This basically means making profits for those prepared to develop and trade new financial instruments and fund financial initiatives which will trade biodiversity and ecosystem assets as new financial assets.
-This is seen by some as the hidden agenda of TEEB as it has been backed by financial interests including being headed by a former Deutsche Bank financier.
-Clive Spash refers to TEEB as "terrible economics, ecosystems and banking".